parulraut0110/QR-Code-Generation/README.md

 ## Introduction

 This Chrome extension is a lightweight and intuitive tool designed to create QR codes from any given URL.
 With a minimalistic and responsive user interface, users can quickly enter the URL and generate a corresponding QR code.
-This extension is built using HTML, CSS, JavaScript, and utilizes the [QRCode.js library](https://github.com/davidshimjs/qrcodejs) for generating QR codes.
+This extension is built using HTML, CSS, and JavaScript, and utilizes the [QRCode.js library](https://github.com/davidshimjs/qrcodejs) for generating QR codes.

 ---